mimic-sussex/sema/assets/tutorial/01-basics/01-introduction/index.md

 ## Getting Started with Sema!

 Welcome to the Sema tutorial!
-This will teach you everything you need to know to start live coding audio and music with machine learning and designing your own live coding language.
+In this tutorial you will learn everything you need to know to start live coding audio and music with machine learning and designing your own live coding language.

-You can also consult the [API docs](https://github.com/mimic-sussex/sema/tree/master/docs)—if you're impatient to start hacking Sema free-style, use the playground or the source code on github—in the links above.
+You can also consult the [API docs](https://github.com/mimic-sussex/sema/tree/master/docs) for further information.
+If you're impatient to start hacking Sema free-style, use the playground or explore the source code on Github, you will find buttons for that in the top banner of this page.

 ### What is Sema?

 Sema is a playground for designing and performing with live coding languages.

-It is similar to other live coding environments and domain-specific languages for sound and music, such as Supercollider, TidalCycles or Gibber.
+It is similar to other live coding environments and domain-specific languages for sound and music, such as SuperCollider, TidalCycles and Gibber.

-Uniquely, Sema provides a integrated experience to machine learning and language design in your Web browser.
-It has a real-time, interactive interpreter for machine learning libraries (e.g. [tensorflow.js](https://www.tensorflow.org/js/)) and a compiler for [BNF grammars](http://hardmath123.github.io/earley.html) as first-class citizens running client-side.
+Uniquely, Sema provides an integrated experience to machine learning and language design in your Web browser.
+It has a real-time, interactive interpreter for machine learning libraries (e.g. [tensorflow.js](https://www.tensorflow.org/js/)) and a compiler for [BNF grammars](http://hardmath123.github.io/earley.html) working in the browser in real-time.

 ### How to use this tutorial